 Some of the cheapest cuts of meat are actually lean meats, so searing the meat and using a Crockpot will help seal in juices.
 Then butter incorporates some of that missing fat.
 Chuck eye, flat iron, and hanger steak are thrifty choices offering plenty of rich flavors.

-When pan-searing, spread some Kerrygold butter or bacon grease on the meat surface to ramp up flavor and crustiness of the meat.
+When pan-searing, spread some Kerrygold butter or bacon grease on the meat surface to ramp up the flavor and crustiness of the meat.
 Or top off your steak with a slab of seasoned butter for a finishing touch!

 No matter how you slice it, pulverize it, or marinade it, we hope these tips will help you incorporate healthy yummy meats into your own menu!
 Enjoy!